HRLO77/gravity/README.md

 this simulate interactions between N bodies through gravity

 I really dont have the energy to explain all this extremely badly written code and math systems
+# requirements
+install by `py -m pip install -r requirements.txt` and `py -m pip install setuptools -U`

-What you need to know is on line #59 in `./code/test.py` (which is what you should probably run)
+What you need to know is on line #59 in `./code/python_code/test.py` (which is what you should probably run)

 contains everything you want